Åke Green: Controversy

 The district court found Åke Green guilty and sentenced him to one month in prison.
 The sentence was appealed to the court of appeals (hovrätt) and Green's lawyer maintained his client's religious freedom had been violated.
 On 11 February 2005 Göta hovrätt overturned the decision and acquitted Åke Green.
 On 9 March, the Prosecutor-General (Riksåklagaren) appealed this decision to the Supreme Court, which on 29 November also acquitted him.

 The Supreme Court stated that Åke Green had violated Swedish hate speech law (Lagen om hets mot folkgrupp).
 A conviction would probably not be upheld by the European Court considering Article 9 of the European Convention on Human Rights, which covers freedom of religion.
 After a discussion of the case law regarding Article 9 and 10 the court stated: "Under these circumstances, it is likely that the European Court, in a determination of the restriction of Åke Green’s right to preach his Biblically based opinion that a judgment of conviction would constitute, would find that this restriction is not proportionate, and would therefore be a violation of the European Convention on Human Rights."

 The sentence has raised a controversy all around the world, with disputes between those who see it as a victory for human rights and freedom from intolerance, and those who see it as an attack on religious freedom and the right to free speech, which in themselves are both regarded as human rights.

 Green became a cause celebre for anti-gay preacher Fred Phelps, who has labelled anyone who held the belief that God could love non-elect sinners as being eternally damned.
 Nonetheless, Phelps installed a monument praising Green on his website.
-(All of the other "monuments" to people on Phelps' sites actually express joy at the death of that person.)
-Phelps also launched a new website, (GodHatesSweden.com) partially in tribute to Green.
 Green subsequently denounced Phelps.
 "I think it is appalling that people say things like that," Green said, "it is extremely unpleasant."
 In response, Phelps and his organization, the Westboro Baptist Church, denounced Green as a traitor and an ingrate, and he later removed the Green tribute from his website.

 Åke Green was also supported by Ulf Ekman of Livets Ord and Robert Vesterlund's Info-14.

 Responding to the sentence, Sören Andersson, the president of Swedish Federation for Lesbian, Gay, Bisexual and Transgender Rights (RFSL), said that religious freedom could never be used as a reason to persecute people.